Threshold-Framed™ Tattoo & Ritual Integration Consultation

-Marking Life Transitions with Integrity
+Marking Life Transitions with Intention and Integrity

 Tattoos are a living narrative.

-Tattooing is ceremony.
+Tattooing is ritual.

 Shades of Blak Specialties